tomatolog/manticore/doc/sphinx.rst

 be reused to build 3 different result sets.

-So-called faceted searchingis a particularly important case that benefits from this optimization.
+So-called **faceted searching** is a particularly important case that benefits from this optimization.
 Indeed, faceted searching can be implemented by running a number of queries, one to retrieve search results themselves, and a few other ones with same full-text query but different group-by settings to retrieve all the required groups of results (top-3 authors,